The London Warner Bros. Studio at Leavesden Studios offers ‘The Making of Harry Potter’ tour, popular with both kids and adults.

 The Great Hall is the setting for several of the most memorable moments in the Harry Potter films, including the Yule Ball and the Battle of Hogwarts.

-It was created for Harry Potter and the Philosopher’s Stone in 2000 and has since been utilized as a significant set for six more films.
+It was created in 2000 for Harry Potter and the Philosopher’s Stone and has since been utilized as a significant set for six more films.

 The Hogwarts professors sat at the top of the room at the instructors’ table.